 Our industrial disease solicitors specialise in handling compensation claims for sufferers of vibration white finger and have the knowledge and legal expertise to help you claim the compensation you deserve, if eligible.

 Vibration white finger (VWF), also known as Hand Arm Vibration Syndrome (HAVS) is an industrial injury that affects people who have operated vibrating power tools for an extended period of time.
-If you have sustained vibration white finger at work, our solicitors can help you make a HAVS compensation claim.
+If you have sustained vibration white finger at work, you might able to make a white finger compensation claim.

 VWF usually affects those who operate the following machinery: